Nom Nom logo

 What rights does an emotional support animal have?

 Emotional support animals are also allowed on airplanes, courtesy of the Air Carrier Access Act.
-Unlike pets, emotional support animals do not need to be caged in airplanes, and the owner cannot be charged an extra fee.
-However, if the animal is in any way disruptive, the airline is allowed to deny it entry, or ask it to be caged.
+Emotional support animals do not need to be crated in airplanes, and the parent cannot be charged an extra fee.
+However, if the animal is in any way disruptive, the airline is allowed to deny it entry, or ask it to be crated.

 Unlike service animals, emotional support animals are not legally required entry anywhere else, such as restaurants and stores.
 However, many business owners are accommodating of those with mental health needs, and are willing to let emotional support animals in; others businesses are unaware of this law, and will let an emotional support animal in regardless.